pargaimanish/experince_shit/ironman/technology.md

          and contry like India(Developing nations).  much/strong noices. culturlarl,natinal,regional...

-         but much noises. strong focus on breath.
+         but strong noises. strong focus

          {it same like every anger is operchunity to over come it. and strong noices.   strong focus